akshayKhot/akshayKhot.github.io/_drafts/pcsd.md

 **Naming in Computer Systems**

-Presents a model for naming an dexplains how names are used in computer systems.
+Presents a model for naming and explains how names are used in computer systems.

 **Using Layers**

 Discusses how a designer combines the abstractions using names and layers.

+**Case study involving a real file system**